-Whether you’re already on lockdown (thank you, COVID-19) or you just want to make sure you’re prepared for anything, an emergency preparedness kit can be life-saving.
+When you want to make sure you’re prepared for anything, an emergency preparedness kit can be life-saving.
 The key is to plan ahead so you can be in control of the situation when/if it arises.

 Here are a dozen must-have items for a well thought-out kit:

 1. Printed-out treatment plan: Print out a copy of your treatment plan, including your exact diagnosis, cancer stage, and a complete list of your medications, and keep it updated.
-“If you are receiving chemotherapy, note where you are in your treatment cycle, and if you have a central line, make sure to note the name and when it was put in,” says Ireland.
+“If you are receiving chemotherapy, note where you are in your treatment cycle, and if you have a central line, make sure to note the name and when it was put in,” says Anne Ireland, M.S.N., R.N., A.O.C.N., C.E.N.P., Executive Director of Nursing for City of Hope‘s 30 community practice locations in Southern California.
 Participating in a clinical trial?
 Be sure to include the National Clinical Trial (NCT) number, the name of the principal investigator, names and numbers of any facilities where you receive treatment, and the exact names of drugs and treatments you’re receiving.

 2. Water: Whether it’s a crisis situation or not, having plenty of water on hand is critical for pancreatic cancer patients.
 “Hydration not only helps the body flush out the toxins from treatment and minimize side effects, but it also helps improve circulation,” Ireland says.

 3. First aid kit: Make a kit with necessary first aid items, such as dressings, antiseptic spray, rubbing alcohol, antibiotic cream or ointment, medications, and a thermometer.
 Stash all of these items in a plastic pouch or reusable, resealable storage bag to keep them safe and dry.